-NPAR may be defined as an NFOL theory that extends NPAQ and has all the machinery of NFOL defined in Sec.
-3.2.1 and Sec.
-3.2.3.
+NPAR may be defined as an NFOL theory that extends NPAQ and has all the machinery of NFOL defined in Secs.
+3.2.1 and 3.2.4.
 However, Sec.
 3.2.2 does not apply and needs to be modified, as in Sec.
 4.5.1 below, because the objects of NPAR are the real numbers, each of which is an infinite sequence of rationals.

 The axioms for the real numbers in the p-syntax of NPAR are those stated in Sec.
 4.3.
 These axioms are added to the p-syntax of NPAQ in a separate sort, and are not transferred to the t-syntax of NPAR.
-Thus NPAR has four sorts, one each for the naturals, integers, rationals and reals, in both its p-syntax and t-syntax.
+Thus NPAR has four main sorts, one each for the naturals, integers, rationals and reals, in both its psyntax and t-syntax.
 Note that NPAQ does not have variables that range over infinite classes (in particular, infinite sequences), which are treated as constants.
-The proofs in the p-syntax of NPAR may be considered as being executed via a translation of statements about reals in the t-syntax to statements about Cauchy sequences of rationals in an extended version of NPAQ.
+The proofs in the p-syntax of NPAR may be considered as being executed via a translation of statements about reals to statements about Cauchy sequences of rationals in an extended version of NPAQ.
 This extended theory contains class quantifiers and variables ranging over the Cauchy sequences of rationals that represent reals.